 These may be uncertain times, but we are also hopeful for the fall and thrilled to welcome the Class of 2024.
 Our A&S student ambassadors, like all of our students, are learning remotely for the rest of this semester, but we asked some of them to share their thoughts about their Cornell journey so far, as well as offer words of wisdom for new students.

 Our ambassadors are dedicated, talented and inspirational students who are selected through a competitive process to represent the college at various outreach events and support new students in a variety of ways.
-If you’ll be a new student this fall, you’ll be matched with one of our ambassadors as your peer advisor and they’ll be able to answer any questions you might have about what it’s like to be a Cornell student.
+If you’ll be a new student this fall, you’ll be matched with one of our ambassadors and they’ll be able to answer any questions you might have about what it’s like to be a Cornell student.

 For more insight into student life at Cornell, visit the student ambassador webpage and read some of their stories on the right hand side.